jhudsl/ITN_computing_resources/README.md

 ## Adding to or editing the Resource Table

-The resource table has different information for each resource compared to the tools in the other tables.
+The data resource table has additional information about data that can be accessed by the various computing platform tools in the other tables.

 ### Adding a new data resource to the tables